 Contraindications

 Although creatine is not generally considered a dangerous supplement, because of the potential for side effects and interactions with medications, dietary supplements should be taken only under the supervision of a knowledgeable health care provider.
-It is not advised to begin supplementing with creatine until you have first consulted with your doctor.
+It is not advised to supplement with creatine until you have consulted with your doctor.

 There are no studies that indicated specifically that creatine supplementation may be harmful to children or adolescent athletes.
-Long-term creatine supplementation has been used as therapy for a number of deficiencies and neuromuscular disorders in children.
+Long-term creatine supplementation has been used as therapy for several deficiencies and neuromuscular disorders in children.
 It should be noted that much less is known about the effects of creatine supplementation in younger individuals.

 Advantages of Taking Creatine